MobileChromeApps/harness/README.md

 ## Running

-- Go to the directory containing `cordova-app-harness`
+- Go to the directory where you checked out `cordova-app-harness` (but not inside the `cordova-app-harness` directory).
 - Run `path/to/makeharness.sh FolderName [android] [ios]`